Blog

 • Dopamine is thought to be a major driver of happiness from a pleasure perspective; however, it is not always absent during negative emotional states.
 It is also involved in generating motivation through invoking reward anticipation.
 Dopamine is inhibited and regulated by serotonin to ensure that addiction does not ensue.

-• Serotonin is a major neurotransmitter that is involved in regulating many emotions alongside our baseline state of arousal, mood, memory formation and cognition.
+• Serotonin is a major neurotransmitter that is involved in regulating many emotions alongside our baseline state of arousal, mood, memory formation, and cognition.
 This chemical promotes the relaxed state of being associated with having confidence and good self-esteem.
-Feelings of confidence, self-acceptance and self-significance are brought about by serotonin.
+Feelings of confidence, self-acceptance, and self-significance are brought about by serotonin.
 Estrogens are known to stimulate serotonin formation.

 • Endorphins are peptide hormones that are associated both with pain relief and pleasurable emotional states.
-Endorphins are released when one laughs, exercises, feels love, consumes certain mood-modulating foods like chocolate and after intercourse.
+Endorphins are released when one laughs, exercises, feels love, consumes certain mood-modulating foods like chocolate, and after intercourse.

 Stress chemicals are required for all emotions, but can of course be detrimental toward feelings of happiness.
 Most emotions require a basic state of arousal and some energy to be felt, which is what ordinary levels of stress contribute toward.
-Low levels can result in boredom, restlessness, lethargy, etc; while higher levels are obviously associated with increased stress and emotional volatility.
+Low levels can result in boredom, restlessness, lethargy, etc., while higher levels are obviously associated with increased stress and emotional volatility.

-2. Fear (and Anxiety)
+Fear (and Anxiety)

-It is suggested that anxiety is the product of fear-based learning that helps us to adapt and prepare for future threats, forming a part of healthy cognitive processing of fearful or traumatic events.
-This is not to be confused with anxiety disorders in which the feeling is chronic and detrimental to cognitive function.[16]
+Anxiety is the product of fear-based learning that helps us to adapt and prepare for future threats, forming a part of healthy cognitive processing of fearful or traumatic events.
+This is not to be confused with anxiety disorders in which the feeling is chronic and detrimental to cognitive function.

 Which reaction the nervous system expresses in response to fearful stimuli depends on the type of stimulus encountered.
-Freezing is classic of an inescapable threat; however, it also occurs in response to an environmental queue that is predictive of an inescapable threat, such as when an animal temporarily freezes from observing an approaching predator from a perceptually safe distance.
-Fleeing tends to be expressed in response to an escapable threat, whereas fighting manifests when one is cornered but the threat is perceived to be escapable through aggression, assertion or persuasion.
+Freezing is classic of an inescapable threat; however, it also occurs in response to an environmental cue that is predictive of an inescapable threat, such as when an animal temporarily freezes from observing an approaching predator from a perceptually safe distance.
+Fleeing tends to be expressed in response to an escapable threat, whereas fighting manifests when one is cornered but the threat is perceived to be escapable through aggression, assertion, or persuasion.

 Individual differences also affect the expression of fear on the behavioral level.
 Neurochemical profiles appear to predispose the individual to react to fearful stimuli, contributing toward either a passive or active coping mechanism.
-More research is required, however, before distinctions can be drawn.
+More research is required before distinctions can be drawn.
 In animal studies, it appears that in certain breeds, genetics plays a role in disposing the animal to either a passive or active reaction when faced with fear-inducing stimuli.

 Shyness, which can be considered a form of social anxiety, fits into this broad category of fear-related emotions.
 Shyness can be seen as a more specific form of anxiety, often revolving around the fear of being judged, embarrassed, or rejected in social settings.
 It is characterized by discomfort or nervousness in social interactions.